 The University of Arizona

-The Symposium Committee will consider abstracts focusing on research in Latin American and Peninsular Cultures, Literatures and Linguistics.
-Potential areas of interest include, but are not limited to:
+The Symposium Committee will consider abstracts for research in Latin American and Peninsular Cultures, Literatures and Linguistics.
+Potential areas of interest and topics include, but are not limited to:

-- Linguistics: applied linguistics, heritage / second language pedagogy, language program administration, L2 / Ln acquisition, phonology/phonetics, morphology, sociolinguistics, syntax, psycholinguistics, and any other area of Hispanic / Lusophone linguistics within any theoretical or quantitative / qualitative framework.
+- Linguistics: applied linguistics, L2/L3 acquisition, language program administration, morphology, phonology/phonetics, psycholinguistics, sociolinguistics, syntax, and any other area of Hispanic linguistics within any theoretical or quantitative framework.

-- Literature: Global South studies, border studies, disability studies, feminist theory, queer theory, hegemony and posthegemony, subaltern studies, political theory, postcolonial theory, affect theory, memory studies, visual studies.
+- Literature: Global South studies, border studies, critical race theory, disability studies, feminist theory, queer theory, hegemony and posthegemony theories, subaltern studies, performance studies, political theory, postcolonial theory, affect theory, memory studies, visual studies.

 Abstracts for Presentations should be limited to 250 words.
 Panel Proposals for a group of 3-5 presenters should be limited to a 100 word abstract from each panel member.
 Abstracts, presentations, and panel proposals can be delivered in Spanish, Portuguese, or English.
 Inquires and submissions should be forwarded to the Symposium Committee at firstname.lastname@example.org.